unbxd/autosuggest/README.md

 This will remove queryparam filter added by addFilter

-###### PS - if you want more css changes than given in config file, please override classes in styles.css
+###### PS - if you want more css changes than given in config file, please override classes in unbxdAutosuggest.css